JVT038/MetaTube/README.md

 DEBUG|Whether to enable debug mode or not | False DATABASE_URL | The URL to your Database.
 Currently only SQLite3 is supported. | sqlite:///app.db
-FFMPEG | An absolute path to the folder containing ffmpeg. | Empty DOWNLOADS | An absolute path to the default download folder | /absolute/path/to/MetaTube/downloads
+FFMPEG | An absolute path to the folder containing ffmpeg. | Empty DOWNLOADS | An absolute path to the default download folder | /absolute/path/to/MetaTube/downloads; absolute path will be calculated automatically
+LOG | Whether to keep logs or not | False
+SOCKET_LOG | Whether to log in- and outcoming websocket connections; warning: your console can be spammed with connections | False
+LOG_LEVEL | Numeric value from which MetaTube will keep logs.
+Info [here](https://docs.python.org/3/howto/logging.html#logging-levels) | 30
+BUFFER_SIZE | The maximum size of the websockets **in bytes**; adjust if your covers are too large to be sent | 10000000 (10 million); equal to 10MB
 ```bash
 # On Windows 10, you can set an environment variable like this:
 $ set ENVIRONMENT_VARIABLE = Value